Transgender boy wins controversial girls state title - News 12 Now

 Despite criticism of the policy, UIL executives don’t envision a change.

-“Ninety-five percent of the school superintendents in Texas voted for the rule as it was proposed, which was to use birth certificates,” Harrison said.
+“Ninety-five percent of the school superintendents in Texas voted for the rule as it was proposed, which was to use birth certificates,” UIL deputy director Jamey Harrison said.
 “So any rule can be reconsidered, but … given the overwhelming support for that rule, I don’t expect it to change anytime soon.”

+© 2017 The Associated Press.
+All rights reserved.
+This material may not be published, broadcast, rewritten or redistributed.
+Learn more about our Privacy Policy and Terms of Use.